SAP-samples/teched2022-IN280/exercises/ex3/readme.md

      <br>![](/exercises/ex3/images/ScopeSelectionService.png)

-3.	*Click* on the information icon **(i)** and recognize that all three cloud services *SAP S/4HANA Cloud, SAP Integration Suite*, and *SAP Fieldglass* have faulty messages or an exception.
+3.	*Recognize* that all three cloud services *SAP S/4HANA Cloud, SAP Integration Suite*, and *SAP Fieldglass* have faulty messages or an exception.

      <br>![](/exercises/ex3/images/IMWorkforce.png)

+     You may also *click* on the information icon *i*.

-     If you want to familiarize yourself with the overview page and understand the color-coding of a service's status please go through [Exercise 2.1 - Familiarize yourself with the Integration & Exception Monitoring overview page](/exercise/ex2/ex21/)
+     If you want to know more about the overview page and understand the color-coding of a service's status please go through [Exercise 2.1 - Familiarize yourself with the Integration & Exception Monitoring overview page](/exercise/ex2/ex21/)

-4.	*Click* on the three dots and select *Go to Details* to navigate to the **topology page**
+4.	*Click* on the *three dots ...* and select *Go to Details* to navigate to the **topology page**

     <br>![](/exercises/ex3/images/IMOverviewSwitchToDetails.png)

-5. Oversee the numbers in the **topology view**: 36 messages have been exchanged, more than 100 exceptions detected, and 5 alerts has been raised
+5. Oversee the numbers in the **topology view** of the *ExternalWorkforce* scenario: 29 messages have been exchanged, no exceptions have been detected, and 2 alerts have been raised

     <br>![](/exercises/ex3/images/IMWorkforceTopology.png)